fastrgv/Asud/README.md

 ## TBD list:
 * Input puzzle handling is primitive.
 * No Xwing, swordfish or 3Dmedusa highlights, is yet provided.
-However Digit-Doubles-view (d-key) might help finding Xwings, and KeyDigit (k-key) will, FTTB, provide another way to eliminate candidates.
+However Digit-Doubles-view (d-key) might help finding Xwings, and KeyCell (k-key) will, FTTB, provide another way to eliminate candidates.
-* You will probably find that the sparse user interface works differently than mainstream apps, but still can be helpful, nevertheless, and ASUD is free.
+* You will probably find that the sparse user interface works differently than mainstream apps.
 (I was not inclined to purchase a mainstream app for evaluation!)

 ----------------------------------------------